 What is dizziness?

 Dizziness is a word that is used to mean different things.
-For example, some people say that they are 'dizzy' when they have vertigo, or balance problems, or are feeling faint, or feeling light-headed, or feeling weak, or feeling unsteady, or sometimes simply just when they feel confused or emotional.
+For example, some people say that they are 'dizzy' when they have vertigo, or balance problems, or when they are feeling faint, light-headed, weak, or unsteady, or sometimes simply just when they feel confused or emotional.

 There are various causes of dizziness.
 Some are common, some are rare.
 Some are minor problems, some are serious and even life-threatening.
-As a general rule, if you feel dizzy regularly and you do not know why you are dizzy, it is best to see a doctor to get it checked out.
+As a general rule, if you feel dizzy regularly and you do not know why you are dizzy, you should see a doctor to get it checked out.

 How do you normally keep your sense of steadiness and balance?